nimbix/jarvice-helm/Limits.md

 ## Overview

 JARVICE provides mechanisms to limit concurrent usage of resources across global infrastructure.
 These mechanisms are called *Limits*, and operate in the control plane at a "meta-scheduling" level.
 Limits are placed on infrastructure, both on specific resources (e.g. machine types) and across all resources (e.g. concurrent CPU limits).
-They apply to tenants, or teams of end-users, and to indivdual end-users.
+They apply to tenants, or teams of end-users, and to individual end-users.
 There are two general levels of limits, both offering the same configuration capabilities:

 1. **Administrator limits** - govern tenants/teams either individually (by "payer") or groups (by "billing code")
 2. **Self-service limits** - tenant/team administrators can further apply granular limits at the team level or end-user level within the constraints of any Administrator limits applied